mpaperno/LGKeys-TouchPortal-Plugin/README.md

 likely want to customize these examples based on your actual devices (eg. how many G keys on your keyboard and how they're laid out), but they contain all the building blocks you may need.

-Further on, we dive into what the plugin actually provides.
+For further reference, we dive into what the plugin actually provides.

 ### States
-Most of the functionality is provided by TouchPortal States.
-States provide the macro names to display for each key and memory (M) slot, the currently active profile, M slot names, and so on.
+Most of the functionality is provided by TouchPortal _States_. _States_ provide the macro names to display for each key and memory (M) slot, the currently active profile, M slot names, and so on.
 A few of the states always exist regardless of which device(s) you're using (static states), but most will depend on your actual configuration.